Neha-Pawar-100/NBA-Data-Project/README.md

-Project Summary :
+   PROJECT SUMMARY :
    This project analyzes NBA players data to uncover insights into player demographics, salary distributions, and team compositions.
 Key steps and findings include:

-1. Data Loading & Cleaning :
+   DATA LOADINNG & CLEANING :

-(a) Loaded NBA player data into a Pandas DataFrame.
+* Loaded NBA player data into a Pandas DataFrame.

-(b) Handled missing values and removed duplicate entries.
+* Handled missing values and removed duplicate entries.

-3. Data Transformation :
+DATA TRANSFORMATION :

-(a) Added a 'BMI' column using the formula: BMI = (weight in pounds / (height in inches)^2) * 703 with a fixed height of 70 inches.
+* Added a 'BMI' column using the formula: BMI = (weight in pounds / (height in inches)^2) * 703 with a fixed height of 70 inches.

-5. Exploratory Data Analysis (EDA) :
+EXPLORATORY DATA ANALYSIS (EDA) :

-(a) Provided summary statistics for age, weight, and salary.
+* Provided summary statistics for age, weight, and salary.

-(b) Analyzed average age, weight, and salary by player position.
+* Analyzed average age, weight, and salary by player position.

-7. Data Visualization :
+DATA VISUALIZATION :

-(a) Created visualizations : histogram of player ages, box plot of salaries by position, and scatter plot of age vs. salary with position-based coloring.
+* Created visualizations : histogram of player ages, box plot of salaries by position, and scatter plot of age vs. salary with position-based coloring.

-9. Top Players :
+  TOP PLAYERS :

-(a) Identified the top 10 players with the highest salaries.
+* Identified the top 10 players with the highest salaries.

-11. College Analysis :
+  COLLEGE ANALYSIS :

-(a) Determined the top 5 colleges producing the most NBA players.
+* Determined the top 5 colleges producing the most NBA players.

-13. Position Distribution :
+  POSITION DISTRIBUTION :

-(a) Displayed player position distribution using a pie chart.
+* Displayed player position distribution using a pie chart.

-15. Team Analysis :
+  TEAM ANALYSIS :

-(a) Calculated and visualized the average salary for players on each team.
+* Calculated and visualized the average salary for players on each team.

-Extras :
+  EXTRAS :

-(a) Found the index of the player with the minimum weight.
+* Found the index of the player with the minimum weight.

-(b) Sorted players alphabetically by name.
+* Sorted players alphabetically by name.

-(c) Created and displayed a series of player names.
+* Created and displayed a series of player names.

 This analysis provides valuable insights for player scouting, salary negotiations, and team strategy planning.